open-contracting/standard/docs/schema/reference.md

 #### Project

-The `planning` object includes details of the infrastructure or public-private partnership (PPP) project to which a planning process is related.
-The identifier of the project ought to be disclosed in `planning.project.id`.
+The `project` object includes details of the infrastructure or public-private partnership (PPP) project to which a planning process is related.
 This object is designed to allow both machine-readable linkable data about the parent project, cross-referencing to data held in other standards such as the [Open Contracting for Infrastructure Data Standards Toolkit (OC4IDS)](https://standard.open-contracting.org/infrastructure/latest/en/projects/#what-is-a-project) and the [OCDS for PPPs](https://standard.open-contracting.org/profiles/ppp/latest/en/) profile, and human readable description of the parent project, supporting users to understand the relationship of the contracting (or planning) process to their parent project even where linked data is not available.

+Where there is a separate OC4IDS dataset that describes the project the identifier from this dataset should be referenced in `project.id`.
+Where there is not a separate project dataset an appropriate project identifier will need to be generated.
+For more information on project identifiers see [OC4IDS Project Identifiers](https://standard.open-contracting.org/infrastructure/latest/en/guidance/identifiers/).

 ````{admonition} Example
 :class: hint